-The Handbook contains a number of appendices which provide additional information:
+The Handbook contains a number of appendices which provide additional information covering such topics as:

-- Appendix A - Security by Design Generic Design Process.
-This appendix describes the essential lifecycle actions to achieve Security-by-Design by the three key entities: State, Design and Operating Agency, and Physical Protection Team. - Appendix B - Evaluating Security Risk Assessment Factors.
-This appendix provides some PPS factors for use in a security risk analysis. - Appendix C - Security Risk Management.
-The appendix provides a little more detail on the risks analysis approach described previously.

-- Appendix D - Relationship of Lifecycle Phases and Certain Project and Security Activities.
-The appendix provides diagrams of the activities during the lifecycle phases, decision points and data flows. - Appendix E - More Information on the Principles and Practices.
-This appendix includes more information concerning some of the principles and practices and the discussion is grouped into six topical areas: Management Principles, Physical Protection Principles, General Technical Principles, General Human Element Principles, Systems Engineering Principles, and Other Specific Principles.
+- The Security by Design Generic Design Process, describing the useful actions to achieve Security-by-Design by the three key entities: State, Design and Operating Agency, and Physical Protection Team over the facility lifecycle. - Diagrams Depicting the Relationship of Lifecycle Phases and Certain Project and Security Activities, to include decision points and data flows. - More Information on Certain of the Principles and Practices.
+More information is provided concerning some of the principles and practices and the discussion is grouped into six topical areas: Management Principles, Physical Protection Principles, General Technical Principles, General Human Element Principles, Systems Engineering Principles, and Other Specific Principles.